 This is an introductory doctoral seminar on research methods in management.
 We examine basic issues involved in conducting empirical research for publication in scholarly management journals.
 We start by discussing the framing of research questions, theory development, the initial choices involved in research design, and basic concerns in empirical testing.
 We then consider these issues in the context of different modes of empirical research (including experimental, survey, qualitative, archival, and simulation).
 We discuss readings that address the underlying fundamentals of these modes as well studies that illustrate how management scholars have used them in their work, separately and in combination.

 WH 101 is the first step of the Leadership Journey at Wharton.
 The course is designed to fuel students' unique interests in academic, research, and professional pursuits; to raise awareness of the complexity of business; and to increase understanding of the interrelatedness of business disciplines.
 Students will also acquire greater awareness of their strengths and leadership potential as members of the Wharton community and as future professionals.
 Students will come to appreciate that leadership is an act and best developed through study, feedback from trusted colleagues and peers, and stretch experiences that stimulate growth and development.
 Students will also begin to hone skills essential to the pursuit of personal, academic, and professional goals: thinking creatively, analyzing problems, applying what you have learned, and reflecting on learnings.
 A case-analysis project will engage students with the community through helping local agencies examine business challenges that they face.
+This course is for Wharton students only.

 This seminar takes place over two semesters and provides students with the skills to perform their own research under the guidance of a Wharton faculty member.
 At the conclusion of the fall semester, students will produce a thesis proposal including literature review, significance of the research, methodology, and exploratory data if relevant.
 Throughout the fall semester faculty guests from a range of disciplines will present on their research in class, highlighting aspects that are relevant to the work students are engaging in at that point.
 During the second semester, students will collect and analyze data and write up the results in close collaboration with their faculty mentor.
 At the end of the spring semester, each student will present their research in a video presentation.
 Throughout the course, students will work individually, in small groups, and under the mentorship of a Wharton faculty member.
 The goal is to becomes capable independent researchers who incorporate feedback and critical (self-) analysis to take their research to the next level.